|Advocate Dreyer Medical Clinic Breaks Ground on New West Aurora Facility|

 Military and Veterans.
 If you are a member of the military or a veteran, we may release your Medical Information to the proper authorities so they may carry out their duties under the law.

-Workers' Compensation.
-We may disclose your Medical Information as allowed or required by Illinois law relating to workers’ compensation benefits for work-related injuries or illness or to other similar programs.
+Workers’ Compensation.
+We may disclose your Medical Information as allowed or required by state law relating to workers’ compensation benefits for work-related injuries or illness or to other similar programs.

 You have the following rights regarding the Medical Information we maintain about you:

-If you request a copy of your Medical Information, we may charge a reasonable fee for the costs of copying and mailing or for other expenses associated with complying with your request.
-We may deny your request to see and/or obtain copies of your Medical Information in very limited circumstances.
+If you request a copy of your Medical Information, we may charge you a cost-based fee, consistent with Illinois law, that includes labor for copying the Medical Information; supplies for creating the paper copy or electronic media if you request an electronic copy on portable media; our postage costs, if you request that we mail the copies to you; and if you agree in advance, the cost of preparing an explanation or summary of the Medical Information.
 If you are denied access to your Medical Information, you may request that the denial be reviewed.
 A licensed health care professional chosen by Advocate Health Care will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the decision that is the outcome of the review.

 Right to Amend.
 If you feel that the Medical Information we have on record is inaccurate or incomplete, you have the right to request an amendment as long as the information is kept by or for Advocate Health Care.
 If the Medical Information is kept by another hospital or provider, we cannot act on your request.
 You must contact them directly.
 Your request for an amendment must be in writing and must state the reasons for the request.
 The written request can be made on the Request for Amendment to the Record form available in the medical records department at each Advocate Health Care site of care.
 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 We are not obligated to make all requested amendments, but will give each request careful consideration.
 If your request is denied, you have the right to send a letter of objection that will then be attached to your permanent medical record.
 Please note that even if we accept your request, we may not delete any information already documented in your medical record.